a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-time-impact.md

 ## Wrapping Up

 A "developer productivity" metric is ineffective and problematic for improving stakeholder and business outcomes.
 The term has become so ambiguous that it causes more problems than it solves for for anyone learning about it, defining it, or discussing engineering optimization.
-Choosing alternate metrics and a different term like "Engineering Results" saves time and facilitates greater impact.
+Choosing alternate metrics and a different term like "Engineering Outcomes" saves time and facilitates greater impact.

 ## Footnotes